-After the web server finishes processing a message, we inserted a call into the system to emit concrete values associated with the message's constraints.
-We then emit these into a test file and run the web server on it.
+After the webserver finishes processing a message, we inserted a call into the system to emit concrete values associated with the message's constraints.
+We then emit these into a test file and run it on it.

-One subtlety is that after the web server processes a single message we exit it.
+One subtlety is that after the webserver processes a single message we exit it.
 Recall that at every conditional on a symbolic value (roughly) we fork execution.
-Thus, the web server will actually create many different children, one for each branch point.
+Thus, the webserver will actually create many different children, one for each branch point.
 Thus, even processing a "single" message will generate many many test messages.
 In the context of this server, one message has little to do explicitly with another and thus we would not get any more test cases by doing additional ones.
-However, for a more stateful server, we could of course do more than one message.
+However, for a more stateful server, we could of course do more than one.